webix-hub/docs/data/datatable/export_old.md

 Customizing Export
 ---------------------

-Both api/ui.datatable_exporttopdf.md and api/ui.datatable_exporttoexcel.md return data from **all currently visible columns** of your datatable without any data formatting (as it is in the dataset).
+Both exportToPDF and exportToExcel return data from **all currently visible columns** of your datatable without any data formatting (as it is in the dataset).
 However, you may need to get data from other fields as well as restrict the number of fields in the export file, or apply some format to data values.

 All customizing happens within the needed export function: